 Essentially, the test goes through every operation the application can perform to test how the application communicates with hardware, network connectivity, external dependencies, databases, and other applications.
 Usually, E2E testing is executed after functional and system testing is complete.

-Since most of the time, testers struggle working on the entire process of end-to-end testing, this blog will help you understand the importance of end-to-end testing when working on an enterprise solution.
+Since most of the time, testers struggle to work on the entire process of end-to-end testing, this blog will help you understand the importance of end-to-end testing when working on an enterprise solution.
 Also, we will underline all the essential steps, factors, and challenges surrounding end-to-end testing.

 Moreover, we will even highlight the concept of black box testing, its importance, and other important aspects of black box testing.

-Why End To End Testing is Important for any Enterprise?
+Why End To End Testing Is Important For Any Enterprises?

 Steps for End-to-End Testing